Trinity Cathedral (Omaha, Nebraska)

 Trinity Cathedral is located in Downtown Omaha, Nebraska.
 Nebraska's first Episcopal parish, Trinity was established in 1856, and became the state's first Episcopal cathedral in 1872.
 Designed by noted English architect Henry G. Harrison in 1880, the cathedral was consecrated on November 15, 1883.
 It was added to the National Register of Historic Places in 1974.
 Today Trinity Cathedral is considered one of the most beautiful churches in Omaha.

+The cathedral reported 509 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the congregation in 2024 was $393,131 with average Sunday attendance (ASA) of 116.
+This was a relative decrease from ASA of 231 reported in 2017.